-In January 2007, the United Nations Committee on the Elimination of Discrimination against Women (CEDAW) in its observations on India noted concern about “the ongoing atrocities committed against Dalit women and the culture of impunity for perpetrators of such atrocities” as well as concern “that despite a law banning manual scavenging, this degrading practice continues with grave implications for the dignity and health of the Dalit women who are engaged in this activity.”
+The United Nations Committee on the Elimination of Discrimination against Women (CEDAW) in its observations on India has noted concern about “the ongoing atrocities committed against Dalit women and the culture of impunity for perpetrators of such atrocities” as well as concern “that despite a law banning manual scavenging, this degrading practice continues with grave implications for the dignity and health of the Dalit women who are engaged in this activity.”

 The Committee is concerned about the ongoing atrocities committed against Dalit women and the culture of impunity for perpetrators of such atrocities.
 UN CEDAW